kiliarobus/Gerard-Esser/README.md

 ### My Research Questions
 * How to continue the legacy of Gerard Esser?
-* How to teach society about animal rights?
+* How can I reach society?
 * What audience do I want to reach?
+* How do I teach this audience?
 * What do I want to bring back to society?

 ## Transcoding